 Reach out to our team today at 888.707.2873.

 Cultures around the world have practiced yoga for thousands of years.
 As physical an art form as it may seem, yoga is defined as a group of physical, mental, and spiritual techniques.
-In fact, yoga dates back to ancient India, where it served as part of several prominent yoga schools that still exist today, including ones related to Buddhism, Hinduism, and Jainism.
-At Coalition Recovery, we use yoga therapy for addiction as one of the many tools we teach those who seek to potentially free themselves of substance or alcohol abuse disorders.
+In fact, yoga dates back to ancient India, where it served as part of several prominent yoga schools that still exist today.

-There are many ways that having an alcohol or substance abuse problem affects an individual.
-In fact, we continue to uncover new effects of addiction through ongoing research and study.
-At this point, there’s no doubt that the impacts of alcohol or substance addiction are physical, mental, emotional, social, and, yes, even spiritual.
-In short, this means that there’s virtually no way that addiction doesn’t affect a person’s life, which is why the treatments being incorporated into modern substance abuse recovery programs are increasingly diverse.
-Although it may be a bit unorthodox, we at Coalition Recovery have seen yoga therapy for addiction impact many of our patients positively.
+In short, there’s virtually no way that addiction doesn’t affect a person’s life.
+This is why the treatments being incorporated into modern substance abuse recovery programs are increasingly diverse.
+Although it may seem a bit unorthodox at first glance, yoga therapy for addiction is highly beneficial for many of our patients in our Tampa recovery center.

 A yoga recovery program enhances addiction therapy in many ways, including:

-Individuals who use yoga therapy as part of their substance abuse recovery programs find themselves better able to achieve relaxation during times of stress, experience much more stable emotional states, and are therefore much less likely to succumb to the temptation to relapse once they’ve completed their treatment programs.
+Individuals who use yoga therapy as part of their substance abuse recovery programs find themselves better able to achieve relaxation during times of stress.
+They also experience much more stable emotional states.
+Additionally, they are much less likely to succumb to the temptation to relapse once they’ve completed their treatment programs.
 Relapse prevention is also a cornerstone of our Tampa addiction treatment program.
 Through yoga therapy, you can develop the healthy coping skills you need for lasting sobriety.

 One of the main components of a successful recovery from addiction amounts to discovering the root cause of the issue.
 Then, we can address the root causes in therapy and counseling.
-For many, substance abuse issues are related to mental, emotional, experiential, or social factors, which require ample time spent in counseling and psychotherapy to address them.
+For many, substance abuse issues are related to mental, emotional, experiential, or social factors.
+These can require ample time spent in counseling and psychotherapy.
 However, a yoga or holistic recovery program can help in ways that are quite different — albeit complementary — to counseling and psychotherapy.
 Individuals can use yoga therapy for addiction as a tool that can help with problems like stress, anxiety, post-traumatic stress, phobias, and a variety of other psycho-emotional distress.

 If you or someone you love might benefit from yoga therapy for substance abuse, or you would like to learn more about our other programs, either complete our convenient and secure form online or call Coalition Recovery at 888.707.2873.
-Our team of recovery experts and rehabilitation specialists are available anytime, day or night, to take your call.
+Our team of recovery experts and rehabilitation specialists are available day or night, to take your call.
 We’ll schedule an assessment or consultation for you or your loved one.
 Take the first step in the journey of recovery by calling Coalition Recovery today.